 Monash Abroad Travel Grant

-The Monash Abroad Travel Grant packages could get you well on your way to experiencing study overseas.
-The packages support a range of overseas programs (like exchange, faculty overseas programs, internships and research), and could give you up to $2,500 to spend any way you like – they even include insurance.
+The Monash Abroad Travel Grant could get you well on your way to experiencing study overseas.
+This grant provides valuable support for a wide array of overseas programs, offering funding ranging from $1,250 to $2,500 to fuel your travel experiences.

 It’s possible to hold more than one scholarship, bursary or grant at a time, so checking out all of the funding opportunities available to you is a good idea.